 A normal pregnancy usually lasts for a span of 40 weeks.
 However, preterm labor is when labor occurs before - 37 weeks of pregnancy.
 This is exactly when your body starts preparing itself to deliver too early in your pregnancy.
 This eventually leads to giving birth to a premature baby.

-Causes of Preterm labor
+Causes of Preterm Labor

-Following are the possible causes of preterm labor -
+The following are the possible causes of preterm labor -

 Giving birth to twins or triplets